cedric-v/cedric-v/src/en/rdv/clarte.md

         <div>
           <h3 class="font-semibold text-[#0A6BCE] mb-2">Monthly registration</h3>
           <p class="text-[#0f172a]/80">
             You register for the current month.
-You can participate in a single workshop or commit to several months.
+You can participate in a single meeting or commit to several months.
           </p>
         </div>
       </div>